wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getblockchaininfo.md

 ---
-title: dash:getblockchaininfo \[POST\]
+title: getblockchaininfo - Dash
-description: Provides information about the current state of the block chain.
+description: Example code for the getblockchaininfo json-rpc method. Сomplete guide on how to use getblockchaininfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters